rahulDelphiDigital/ESD_Subgraph/README.md

 ## Basic Terminologies

 **Bonding** - Bonding is the act of locking your token in the Empty Set Dollar DAO to gain benefits such as voting or rewards.

 **Staging** - Tokens must pass through a staging phase when entering the DAO.
+When the tokens are staged they will be available to bond.
 This state is used to control the deposit and withdrawal of tokens when your tokens are "fluid".

 ## Getting started with querying
 Below are some of the queries supported by the Subgraph.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the querying api.